ats-tandjoeng7/Cryptocurrencies/README.md

 ## Part 3: Clustering Cryptocurrencies Using K-means

-We used the following code snippet to create an elbow curve for finding the best value for K. The elbow curve suggested that the optimal value for K was 4 as depicted in Fig. 1.
-We then fed this K value to create our model using the KMeans method.
-We merged the *pcs_df* DataFrame and the results from the KMeans model with *crypto_df* DataFrame.
+The following code snippet was used to create an elbow curve for finding the best value for K. The elbow curve suggested that the optimal value for K was 4 as depicted in Fig. 1.
+We then fed this K value to create our model using the KMeans clustering algorithm.
+We merged the *pcs_df* DataFrame and the results from our KMeans model with *crypto_df* DataFrame.
 The first ten rows of the resulting DataFrame called *clustered_df* are shown in **Table 2**.

 ```
 def get_clusters(k, data):
-    # # Create a copy of the DataFrame
-    # data = data.copy()
     # Initialize the K-Means model
     model = KMeans(n_clusters=k, random_state=seedn)
     # Fit the model